rohit1814/PhD-Student-Management-Portal/README.md

 ## Scholar Management Portal

-	It is portal for phd students where they can see see their results, add achievements, add publications and they can see the DC Committee Details.
+	It is the portal for phd students where they can see their results, add achievements, add publications and they can see the DC Committee Details.

 ## Requirements and Installation